MahmoudZeert/PropertyDamageCompensation/README.md

 # Property Damage Compensation Management
-This project is a web application for managing property damage compensation.
+This project is a NET Core web application for managing property damage compensation.
 It provides a platform where users can sign up, submit personal information, create application files, and track the progress of their compensation claims.

 # Features